VasundharaAcharya/Parallel_Computing_Project_2023/README.md

 ## Running a parallelized version of k-medoids algorithm
 Current issues being faced:

-USAGE OF PARALLEL I/O is not working properly.
+USAGE OF PARALLEL I/O is working fine for all cases.